 - Kikombe cha Umoja: The Unity Cup - Represents family and community.
 It is filled with water, fruit juice or wine.
 A little is poured out to remember the ancestors.
 The cup is share between people and each person takes a sip.

 - Mazao: The Crops - Fruit and vegetables from the harvest.
-These normally includes bananas, mangoes, peaches, plantains, oranges, or other favourites!
+These normally includes bananas, mangoes, peaches, plantains, oranges, or other favorites!
 They are shared out.

 - Mishumaa Saba: The Seven Candles - are placed in the kinara.
-Black, red and green are the colours of the Bendera (African Flag)
+Black, red and green are the colors of the Bendera (African Flag).

 - Zawadi: Gifts - Gifts given to children during Kwanzaa are normally educational, such as a book, dvd or game.
 There's also a gift reminding them of their African heritage.